PaulJablonski/Resume-Projects/FPGA Soccer Heads/README.md

 This project recreated the classic flash game of Soccer Heads using SystemVerilog and C onto a Microblaze FGPA board.
 This game involves two player modules, one controlled by the user and one by an AI program.
 The two player modules play off in a three minute round of 2D soccer, which ends when the real-time timer is over or when one player scored nine goals.
 Recreating this game required implementing:

-* SPI protocols for connecting peripheral devices
+* SPI protocols for connecting peripheral devices.
-* A physics system for gravity and acceleration
+* A physics system for gravity and acceleration.
-* Menus with a finite state machine
+* Menus with a finite state machine.
-* Collision detection with the ball and goals
+* Collision detection with the ball and goals.
-* Sophisticated sprite drawing
+* Sophisticated sprite drawing.
 * AI capable of player-like movement.

 **Included Files:**